IndyBar Pro Bono Opportunities

 Free Wills Clinics: Draft wills and advance directives for low-income families most in need.
 Workshop clinics held in the spring and fall.
 Limited time commitment.

 Homeless Project: Well into its second decade of success, this program sends teams of 2 to local shelters every 3 weeks to counsel residents and help them address their issues.
 2 hours per quarter.
+Learn more about the project here.

 Ask A Lawyer: Don't have much time, but want to lend a hand?
 This 2 hour legal advice program may be right for you.
 Offered twice yearly in April and October in various Indianapolis-Marion County Public Library branches.
 Advice only.